gminovska/MongoDBUniversity/Week2-CRUD/notes.md

 To see all the docs in a collection nicely formatted: `db.moviesScratch.find().pretty()`
 <hr/>

-### Equlity matches on scalar values and embedded documents
+### Equality matches on scalar values and embedded documents
 The first argument to the find({"year": "1976"}) is called **query document**

 For nested(embedded) documents we use the dot notation: `db.movieDetails.find({"tomato.meter": 100})`.
 When we use the dot notation, the keys **have to** have quotes.
 For regular keys,the quotes are not necessary in some clients such as the shell.
 So would work: `db.movieDetails.find({rated: "PG-13"})` just as `db.movieDetails.find({"rated": "PG-13"})`

 ### Equality matches on arrays

 * On the entire array